Persecution of Baháʼís: Systematic state-sponsored propaganda and incitement

-Statements
+International responses and solidarity

-Since the later part of the 20th century many third party organizations have made statements regarding the persecution of Baháʼís asking that human rights be maintained.
-To date, the United Nations, Amnesty International, the European Union, the United States, Brazil, Australia, New Zealand, Austria, Canada, UK, Germany, France, Netherlands, Ireland, Hungary, Norway and India have made official statements condemning the treatment of Baháʼís abroad, in particular, in Iran.
+Since the latter part of the twentieth century, international organizations, governments, legislators, human rights groups, scholars, and public figures have repeatedly called on Iran to respect the rights of Baháʼís.
+The United Nations, Amnesty International, the European Union, and governments including those of the United States, Brazil, Australia, New Zealand, Austria, Canada, the United Kingdom, Germany, France, the Netherlands, Ireland, Hungary, Norway, and India have issued statements condemning the treatment of Baháʼís, particularly in Iran.